RR-Circuits/RecRoom-Circuits/README.md

 ```

 You can also test the new pages by going to Website/circuits and running `npm run start -- --host 0.0.0.0`. (after you installed the `docusaurus` module, of course).

+### Credits
+joksulainen - went through 7 stages of life in one day, just to make the most important stuff work
+Funn Punn - did a thing, I guess
+CV2 community